Caudate nucleus: Spatial mnemonic processing

 The caudate nucleus integrates spatial information with motor behavior formulation.
 Selective impairment of spatial working memory in subjects with Parkinson's disease and the knowledge of the disease's impact on the amount of dopamine supplied to the striatum have linked the caudate nucleus to spatial and nonspatial mnemonic processing.
 Spatially dependent motor preparation has been linked to the caudate nucleus through event-related fMRI analysis techniques.
 Activity in the caudate nucleus was demonstrated to be greater during tasks featuring spatial and motoric memory demands than those that involved nonspatial tasks.

 Specifically, spatial working memory activity has been observed, via fMRI studies of delayed recognition, to be greater in the caudate nucleus when the activity immediately preceded a motor response.
 These results indicate that the caudate nucleus could be involved in coding a motor response.
 With this in mind, the caudate nucleus could be involved in the recruitment of the motor system to support working memory performance by the mediation of sensory-motor transformations.

 Directed movements

 The caudate nucleus contributes importantly to body and limbs posture and the speed and accuracy of directed movements.
-Deficits in posture and accuracy during paw usage tasks were observed following the removal of caudate nuclei in felines.
-A delay in initiating performance and the need to constantly shift body position were both observed in cats following partial removal of the nuclei.
+Deficits in posture and accuracy during paw-usage tasks were observed after the removal of caudate nuclei in cats.
+A delay in initiating performance and the need to shift body position constantly were both observed in cats after partial removal of the nuclei.

-Following the application of cocaine to the caudate nucleus and the resulting lesions produced, a "leaping or forward movement" was observed in monkeys.
-Due to its association with damage to the caudate, this movement demonstrates the inhibitory nature of the caudate nucleus.
-The "motor release" observed as a result of this procedure indicates that the caudate nucleus inhibits the tendency for an animal to move forward without resistance.
+In monkeys, after the application of cocaine to the caudate nucleus and the resulting lesions produced, there was a "leaping or forward movement".
+Because of its association with damage to the caudate, this movement demonstrates the inhibitory nature of the caudate nucleus.
+The "motor release" caused by this procedure indicates that the caudate nucleus inhibits the tendency for an animal to move forward without resistance.